-The position covers the Epidemiology Section and any other epidemiological activities performed at MDU PHL.
-This involves the performance of analyses, interpretation, and reporting.
-The position will also require participation in evaluations, acquisition of competence in new procedures and maintaining quality systems and documentation that will meet third party audit requirements This position will be required to liaise external partners including State and National health authorities, health services and diagnostic laboratories.
+The position covers the Bioinformatics Section and any other bioinformatics activities performed at MDU PHL.
+The position will also require participation in evaluations, acquisition of competence in new procedures and maintaining quality systems and documentation that will meet third party audit requirements.